cogentcore/core/docs/content/foundations/events.md

 ## Priority Ordering (First, Final)

-There are three levels of event handlers (see [[events.Listener]]): `First`, regular, and `Final`, which are processed in that order (and last added, first processed within each Listener).
+There are three levels of event handlers (see [[events.Listeners]]): `First`, regular, and `Final`, which are processed in that order (and last added, first processed within each Listener).
 This allows a default event handler to get first crack at handling a given event, even though it is added last, for example, by adding it to First.

 ### Key events